 - This is absolutely possible, although not without problems.
 If you want to fly the MOLE alone, you’ ll need at least a lot of patience.

-The requirements for a reasonably frustration-free mining run with the MOLE is a Helix II mining laser or – if the appropriate funds aren’t yet available – at least a Klein-S2.
+The requirements for a reasonably frustration-free mining run with the MOLE is a Helix II mining laser or – if the appropriate funds aren’t yet available – at least a Hofstede-S2.
 See also our guide to Mining Heads.

 Only the Helix II has enough power to crack massive resource depots – and even here you’ll occasionally come across rocks that can only be cracked with the aid of mining consumables or two or more Lasers.
 Most rocks don’t require a second laser though, you only need to set the optimal distance of the Helix II towards the rock to about 37 meters (can only be estimated at the moment).
-As an alternative, the Klein-S2 offers a little less power and higher risk, but is not nearly as expensive as the Helix.
+As an alternative, the Hofstede-S2 offers a little less power and a little higher risk, but is not nearly as expensive as the Helix.

 I advise not to go alone with the MOLE with the standard Mining Laser.